datacraft-dsc/DEPs/3/README.md

 ## Decisions

+This section will be extended to list formal architectural decisions related to the reference architecture.

-TBD: Architecture decisions under review
+TBC: Architecture decisions under internal DEX review

 | Topic         | Decision                                                         |
 |---------------|---------------------------------------------------------------------|